danfuzz/samizdat/samizdat-0/README.md

 `include/module`.
 These typically get included by `include/module.h` and are not intended for direct consumption by other modules.

+Several modules define in-language types.
+Instead of listed with the module header, each type is declared in its own header, under the directory `include/type`.
+For example, the `List` type is declared in `include/type/List.h`.

 Here's a run-down of the defined modules, in dependency order (with later-named modules depending only on earlier-named ones):